Hosting and bandwidth provided by MacAce.net.

 If you are not sure which iPod nano you have (or even if you have an iPod nano or another iPod), one way to externally identify these models is via a unique model number on the rear of the device.
 Specifically, the original iPod nano is A1137, the 2nd Gen is A1199, the 3rd Gen is A1236, the 4th Gen is A1285, the 5th Gen is A1320 and the 6th Gen is A1366.

-These models also can be differentiated by the last three or four characters of its serial number -- depending on whether it has an eleven character or twelve character serial number, respectively -- with EveryiPod.com's Ultimate iLookup.
+These models also can be differentiated by serial number with Everyi.com's Ultimate iLookup.
 Like the model number, the serial number is engraved or printed toward the bottom on the back of the device (or under the "teeth" on the clip) and also is available when plugged into a computer on the "Summary" tab in a modern version of iTunes (among other methods that are less likely to be useful if the display is broken).

-In addition to the last three or four characters of its serial number, EveryiPod.com's Ultimate iLookup feature can identify the iPod mini models by EMC number and order number, as well.
+In addition to its serial number, Everyi.com's Ultimate iLookup feature can identify the iPod mini models by EMC number and order number, as well.

 Display Replacement Video Instructions

 For those not discouraged by its difficult technical nature, there are a variety of videos available that cover replacement of the iPod nano display as well as other internal repairs.
-Quality videos from PowerBookMedic, PDASmart and Repairs Universe that cover display replacement for the original iPod nano as well as the iPod nano 2nd Gen, 3rd Gen, 4th Gen, 5th Gen, and 6th Gen follow for your convenience:
+Quality videos from PowerBookMedic [no longer online], PDASmart and Repairs Universe that cover display replacement for the original iPod nano as well as the iPod nano 2nd Gen, 3rd Gen, 4th Gen, 5th Gen, and 6th Gen follow for your convenience:

 Original iPod nano (A1137)